Money and Inventing

 Once an invention has been reduced to a box it should be clear that manufacturers and retailers can easily substitute one box for another.
 No matter how special the invention in the box, no one will make it or sell it unless the box holds profits at least equal to or better than those of other, alternative boxes.
 In the case of real world retailers and catalogs (as opposed to internet retailers) shelf and page space are limited and products are literally chosen for their ability to pay "rent" on the retail space they are allocated.
 Products that fail to pay are evicted.

 I knew an inventor who, upon hearing that Sears might sell his product for $20, said, "ok, I want them to pay me $17."
-Sears said that they'd pay no more than $10 (they were planning to advertise the item with a big, expensive TV advertising campaign).
+Sears said that they would pay no more than $10 (they were planning to advertise the item with a big, expensive TV advertising campaign).
 The inventor responded with a price of $13 and Sears lost interest.
 Had the project moved forward Sears almost surely would have sold several million units and the inventor could have made several million dollars.
 Instead, the inventor went on to earn very little from his invention.

 Everybody is happy to make money.
 Make people happy with healthy profits and they'll return the favor by helping you develop, manufacture and sell your invention.